liddiard/personal-website-gatsby/src/pages/project/stream-editor.md

     filename: 1.png
   - type: image
     filename: 2.png
-    caption: Using sed to remove the citation notes from a Wikipedia article.
-Removals shown in red.
+    caption: Using sed to remove the citation notes from a Wikipedia article (removals shown in red)
   - type: image
     filename: 3.png
     caption: Full Unicode support. 很好。